·

 Golden Gate Park in San Francisco’s Richmond and Sunset Districts offers miles of free gardens, walking trails, picnic lawns, free concerts, and scenic viewpoints, making it ideal for budget travelers.
 The park’s museums, including the de Young, have free entry days, too.

-San Francisco’s Mission District is packed with colorful murals, budget-friendly taquerias, and free street art walking routes.
-It’s home to San Francisco’s oldest surviving building (Mission Dolores), and Dolores Park, where people spread out picnic blankets, and people watch.
+San Francisco’s Mission District is packed with colorful murals, budget-friendly taquerias, and free street art.
+The neighborhood is also home to San Francisco’s oldest surviving building—Mission Dolores.

-A former military post dating to 1776, the Presidio sits along San Francisco’s northern edge, bridging the Marina and Richmond Districts with windswept trails, Golden Gate views, public art, and expansive green spaces that cost nothing to explore.
+A former military post dating to 1776, the Presidio sits along San Francisco’s northern edge and is full of windswept trails, Golden Gate views, public art, and expansive green spaces that cost nothing to explore.
+This is also one of the best family-friendly areas to stay in the city.

 One of my favorite things to do in the Presidio is to take a walk along Crissy Field.
 The views of the Golden Gate Bridge don’t get better.